CodeSolid/getting_and_cleaning_data/README.md

 ## The analysis

 The run_analysis.R file is in this repository.
-Note that we used the boicLite "genefilter" library, so in order to run run_analysis.R successfully, you'll likely need to install this first, as follows:
+Note that we used the biocLite "genefilter" library, so in order to run run_analysis.R successfully, you'll likely need to install this first, as follows:

 <pre>